Insurers Call for Compulsory Third Party Car Insurance

 South African insurance companies are going to ask the government to make third party car insurance compulsory so that people with car insurance can pay lower premiums.

-At present the 40% of car owners who have car insurance are subsidising the 60% who do not have car insurance, even third party car insurance.
+At present the 40% of car owners with car insurance subsidise the 60% who do not have car insurance.
+And that includes those who have third party car insurance only.

 Gari Dombo, the managing director of insurance at Alexander Forbes says this means that only 4 million of the 12 million cars on South African roads are insured, even with third party car insurance.
 “The insured cars are subsidising the uninsured cars,” he said.

-Third Party Car Insurance Is A Heavy Cost to Bear Because of Irresponsible Drivers
+Third Party Car Insurance is a Heavy Cost

-More than 80% of the claims paid out by car insurance companies involve accidents.
+More than 80% of the claims that car insurance companies pay involve accidents.
 At present insurers cannot claim from third parties if they do not have third party car insurance.

-Third party car insurance means that in the event the insured causes damage to another car, he or she will not be held liable for the damage.
+Third party car insurance means that in the event the vehicle causes damage to another car, the owner will not be liable for the damage.
 Instead the car owner’s insurance company will pay.

 Car Owners Who do Not have Third Party Insurance Are Doing the Industry Down

-The way things stand, if someone who causes to someone else’s car does not have third party car insurance, the person whose car was damaged has to claim from his or her own insurance company.
+The way things stand, if someone who causes to someone else’s car does not have third party car insurance, the person whose car incurred damage has to claim from his or her own insurance company.

-Dombo says if car owners were obliged by law to have third party car insurance then the industry would grow and become stronger.
+Dombo says if car owners had by law to have third party car insurance then the industry would grow and become stronger.

 Insurance is about figures.
 If people buy third party insurance in larger numbers then the premiums would decrease.